Check out our very own free mobile app.

 |*Reduced rate annual stickers are for additional vehicles registered to the same household address.

 **One-hour stickers are not available at all properties.

 The vehicle admission sticker rule applies to motorcycles as well as cars and trucks.
 If your motorcycle does not have an adequate windshield or the sticker may damage the windshield, fasten the sticker in one of these places:

 - behind the license plate; or

 In some cases, a ranger may not see the sticker and issue you a notice.
 If this happens, return to the park or forest office to show your sticker and void the notice.

-If you have a valid, current-year sticker, and you are trading in your car or replacing a windshield with a state park sticker on it, you can get a replacement sticker for your new windshield at no charge by following the steps below.
+If you have a valid, current-year sticker and you are trading in your car or replacing a windshield with a vehicle admission sticker on it, you can get a replacement sticker for your new windshield at no charge by following the steps below.